sangkilc/ICSE-2020-SV-Handbook/README.md

 ## SV Types

-Unlike traditional conferences, we divide SVs into two groups: online SVs, and offline SVs.
+Unlike traditional conferences, we divide SVs into three groups: online SVs, offline SVs, and CLE SVs.

 - *Online SVs* work closely with a regional [ICSE Live! team](#icse-live-team).
 Online SVs will work in one of the three